The Quantum Many-Worlds Interpretation, Simply Told: Collapse Versus World Splitting

 Textbook QM tells us that when we make a measurement, we collapse the wavefunction, and we must set to zero the amplitudes of terms not corresponding to the observed measurement result.
 MWI disagrees and says we should never set amplitudes to zero by hand.

-Recall that once the atom entangles with the detector, left-path terms no longer interfere with right-path terms. \ss\ says that non-interfering terms evolve into independent and divergent storylines.
-In \eq{entangled}, one branch evolves into a reality with a cold detector, and the other branch gets a hot detector.
-As more time evolves, the divergence becomes more pronounced, with \eq{observing} describing interaction with an observer.
-In textbook QM, only one of these storylines survives, because of our by-hand intervention.
-In MWI, both storylines survive and are real.
-But since they have no cross-talk via interference, and since an observer on one branch can never verify the existence of the other, they effectively describe disconnected `worlds.'
+Without the detector, reality was described by an interfering superposition of the atom taking two paths.
+In MWI, inserting a detector results in reality now being described by a non-interfering superposition.
+In other words, decoherence causes each evolving branch to be forever isolated within its own Hilbert subspace, which is never invaded by another branch.
+The two groups of terms in \eq{observing} then effectively describe the diverging evolution of two `worlds' which are completely and forever disconnected.
+One branch tells the story of the atom going left, a cold detector, and the cat looking left.
+The other branch tells the story of the atom going right, a hot detector, and the cat looking right.

 We can now address a common misconception.
-Critics sometimes characterize MWI as ``putting in worlds" by hand.
-But in fact, if smooth evolution is allowed to proceed uninterrupted, \textbf{sets of distinct storylines (worlds) naturally emerge whenever entanglements develop and destroy interference.}
+Critics sometimes characterize MWI as ``putting in worlds" by hand. \textbf{But in fact, sets of distinct storylines (worlds) naturally emerge whenever uncontrolled entanglements develop.}

 MWI advocates enthusiastically acknowledge that the collapse of textbook QM adequately describes the experience of observers.
-The wavefunction of \eq{observing} did not collapse, but for either version of the cat, it might as well have.
+The wavefunction of \eq{observing} did not collapse, but for either version of the cat in its own disconnected world, it might as well have.
 However, adequacy is no justification for needlessly sacrificing accuracy.